-Chemical fabrication of metallic nano structures is also possible using various methods; among these are the synthesis of gold nano rods and nano particles of different shapes from organic precursors.
+Chemical fabrication of metallic nanostructures is also possible using various methods; among these are the synthesis of gold nanorods and nanoparticles of different shapes from organic precursors.
 A review of recent results in this field is given by Alkseeva in [62].
-Utilizing other techniques such as microwave irradiation, sonochemical treatment, and electrochemical procedures gives access to a multitude of nano-sized gold structures [63-69].
+Utilizing other techniques such as microwave irradiation, sonochemical treatment, and electrochemical procedures allow for the preparation to a multitude of nano-sized gold structures [63-69].

-Recently, single crystalline Au nano belts were prepared via directional eutectoid decomposition followed by selective chemical etching [70, 71].
-The preparation of these nano structures is similar to directional solidification of eutectic alloys which is the method used for preparing the materials investigated in this work.
-The fact that self organized micro and nano structures are obtainable from eutectic alloys has been known since the mid 1960's.
+Recently, single crystal gold nanobelts were prepared via directional eutectoid decomposition followed by selective chemical etching [70, 71].
+The preparation of these nanostructures is similar to directional solidification of eutectic alloys which is the method used for preparing the materials investigated in this work.
+The fact that self-organized micro and nanostructures are obtainable from eutectic alloys has been known since the mid 1960s.
 The novel optical, electronic, and magnetic properties of these alloys were investigated in great detail [72].
-The nanostructures fabricated through this route consist of regularly spaced fibers or sheets embedded in a metal matrix.
-Applying electrochemical techniques to directionally solidified eutectics allows preparing various nano structures by tuning the (electro-)chemical environment to selectively dissolve specific phases [73, 74].
+The nanostructures fabricated by this method consist of regularly spaced fibers or sheets embedded in a metal matrix.
+Electrochemical techniques can be applied to directionally solidified eutectics to prepare various nanostructures by tuning the (electro-)chemical environment to selectively dissolve specific phases [73, 74].

-The results of electrochemically processing directionally solidified eutectic alloys as well as the applications of the obtained structures accessible via further tailoring, manipulation, and the formation of composites are the topic of this thesis.
+The results of electrochemically processing directionally solidified eutectic alloys as well as the applications of the obtained structures using further tailoring, manipulation, and the formation of composites are the topic of this thesis.